Pikes Peak Alpine School COVID-19 Management Plan

 Cloth Face Masks:

 Cloth face masks (Buffs or neck gaiters are acceptable) are required for clients and guides when working in close proximity or when physical distancing can not be adhered to.
-Some situations that will necessitate masks include passing other parties on the trail, course lessons, and belay station transitions.

 Hand sanitizer is required equipment for every trip.
 Each client and guide will carry hand sanitizer in their kits.
 It is important to use this throughout the day.
 Use of hand sanitizer is appropriate after sharing equipment.